 The Game of Mousetrap led me to understand that every action creates further action and that the results should be compelling, nerve wracking, unexpected, but always fun to watch.

 Carol Burnett.
-Every Saturday night when I was a kid she proved that laughter could bring people together.
+Every Saturday night when I was a kid she proved that the promise of laughter could bring people together.

 Lucille Ball.
 Great Comedy takes bravery and is serious business.

 Howard Finster proved that the objects we throw away can be divine.